snap-stanford/snap-python/doc/source/reference/GetPageRank.rst

 .. function:: GetPageRank(Graph, PRankH, C = 0.85, Eps = 1e-4, MaxIter = 100)

-Computes the page ranking of the nodes in *Graph*.
-Rankings are stored to *PRankH*.
+Computes the PageRank score of every node in *Graph*.
+The scores are stored in *PRankH*.

 Parameters: